-- disruptions in the credit markets, which may impact availability of financing; - actual or potential changes in international, national, regional and local economic, business and financial conditions, including recession, inflation, higher interest rates, public health emergencies (including the COVID-19 pandemic), wars, terrorist attacks or political instability; - changes in consumer preferences, perceptions, spending patterns or demographic trends; - changes in the competitive environment due to industry consolidation, new airlines entering the market, our major airline partners operating smaller sized aircraft that may reduce the demand for regional aircraft and other factors; - actual or potential disruptions to U.S. air traffic control systems; - price of jet fuel and oil that may negatively impact the number of flights we are scheduled to operate by our major airline partners under our capacity purchase agreements and may negatively impact the profitability of our prorate agreements;

-- outbreaks of diseases and other illnesses that affect travel behavior; and - weather and natural disasters.
+- disruptions in the credit markets, which may impact availability of financing; - actual or potential changes in international, national, regional and local economic, business and financial conditions, including recession, inflation, higher interest rates, public health emergencies (including the COVID-19 pandemic and related variants), wars, terrorist attacks or political instability; - changes in consumer preferences, perceptions, spending patterns or demographic trends; - changes in the competitive environment due to industry consolidation, new airlines entering the market, our major airline partners operating smaller sized aircraft that may reduce the demand for regional aircraft and other factors; - actual or potential disruptions to U.S. air traffic control systems; - interference on aviation equipment from the deployment of 5G wireless telecommunications systems; - price of jet fuel and oil that may negatively impact the number of flights we are scheduled to operate by our major airline partners under our capacity purchase agreements and may negatively impact the profitability of our prorate agreements; - outbreaks of diseases and other illnesses that affect travel behavior; and - weather and natural disasters.